 The Coalition’s goals are to:

-- Expose the prevalence of wildlife killing contests—organized events where participants compete for cash and prizes for killing a wide variety of wild animal species—across the United States.
+- Expose the prevalence of wildlife killing contests—organized events where participants compete for cash and prizes for killing large numbers of many wild animal species—across the United States.

-- Inspire and promote grassroots action to end wildlife killing contests through legislation, regulatory reform, and litigation.
+- Inspire broad public engagement and leverage the collective efforts of organizations to end wildlife killing contests through legislation and regulatory reform.

-Wildlife killing contests are still legal in 42 U.S. states, but Americans are increasingly demanding an end to this bloodsport as the events come to light.
-Currently, nine states have banned killing contests.
+Wildlife killing contests are still legal in 40 U.S. states, but Americans are increasingly demanding an end to this bloodsport as the events come to light.
+Currently, ten states have banned killing contests for some or all species.

 Take Action